varuni7/Dementia-app/README.md

 Classic word search game with a grid of letters and the user has to find key words or answers based on the hints on the hints page

 2. Reverse spell:
- User has to type the reverse spelling of the word thrown at him / her by the app. (voice cue) User can click on repeat word to hear the word again .
+ User has to type the reverse spelling of the word thrown at him / her by the app (voice cue).
+User can click on repeat word to hear the word again .

 3. Picture Quiz:
 Visual based questionnaire for visual memory reinforcement.
 Implemented a dashboard to track the number of right and wrong answers.